ACC104 - Financial Accounting for the Hospitality Industry Credits: 3

 Prerequisites: ACC 111, 112; CIS 110.

 This course presents the conceptual framework of accounting, accounting environment and information processing systems, financial statements and present and future value concepts.
-Emphasis is onthe accounting for balance sheet content, including cash, receivables, inventories, plant and intangible assets.
+Emphasis is on the accounting for balance sheet content, including cash, receivables, inventories and plant assets.

-This course is a continuation of in depth accounting started in Intermediate Accounting I. Accounting calculation and presentation for liabilities, stockholders' equity, dilutive securities, earnings per share, investments, revenue recognition, income taxes, pensions, leases, accounting changes and error analysis, cash flows, and full disclosure in final reporting.
+This course is a continuation of in depth accounting started in Intermediate Accounting I ACC 211.
+Accounting calculation and presentation for intangible assets, current and long-term liabilities, stockholders? equity, dilutive securities, and earnings per share.

 ACC213 - Managerial Accounting Credits: 3